Columbine Mine massacre

-The Columbine Mine massacre, sometimes called the first Columbine massacre, occurred in 1927, in the town of Serene, Colorado.
-In the midst of the 1927-1928 Colorado Coal strike across the state, workers had been picketing one of the few remaining operating mines, in Serene.
+The Columbine Mine massacre occurred in 1927, in the town of Serene, Colorado.
+In the midst of the 1927–1928 Colorado Coal Strike across the state, workers had been picketing one of the few remaining operating mines, in Serene.
 A fight broke out between Colorado state militia and a group of striking coal miners, during which the unarmed miners were attacked with firearms.
 The miners testified that machine guns were fired at them, which the state police disputed.
 Six strikers were killed, and dozens were injured.

 Background

 The company town of Serene, Colorado, nestled on a rolling hillside, was the home of the Columbine mine.
-The strike was five weeks old, and strikers had been conducting morning rallies at Serene for two weeks, for the Columbine was one of the few coal mines in the state to remain in operation.

-On November 21, 1927, five hundred miners, some accompanied by their wives and children, arrived at the north gate just before dawn.
+Since it was one of the few coal mines in the state to remain in operation, for the past two weeks the strikers had conducted morning rallies at Serene (by this point, the strike was five weeks old).On November 21, 1927, five hundred miners, some accompanied by their wives and children, arrived at the north gate just before dawn.
 They carried three United States flags.
-At the direction of Josephine Roche, daughter of the recently deceased owner of the Rocky Mountain Fuel Company, the picketers had been served coffee and doughnuts on previous mornings.